 Teacher Retention Network

 The Teacher Retention Network (TRN) was established by researchers leading major Australian Research Council- and Australian Government-funded projects focused on some of the most pressing challenges facing Australia’s teaching workforce.
-Since the inaugural meeting in 2023, the TRN provided a forum for sharing insights, learning about methodological approaches, and bringing diverse findings into dialogue.
+Since the inaugural meeting in 2023, the TRN provided a forum for sharing insights and methodologies, and bringing diverse findings into dialogue.

 The TRN involves the following programs of research: